Where the River Becomes the Trail

 Deep within Zion National Park lies a place where the canyon walls soar a thousand feet overhead—and the only way forward is straight through the Virgin River.
 This isn’t just a hike—it’s a journey through time, water, and ancient stone.

-The Bottom-Up Adventure
+The Bottom-Up Narrows Hike

-The most popular way to experience the Narrows begins at the end of Zion Canyon’s scenic drive.
-After a leisurely stroll down the paved Riverside Walk, the trail abruptly disappears—and the river becomes your path.
+The most popular way to hike the Zion Narrows begins at the end of the Zion Canyon Scenic Drive and the final shuttle stop, the Temple of Sinawava.
+After a mile-long stroll along the paved Riverside Walk, the trail abruptly ends and the river becomes the path.

 Wade through cool, flowing water beneath sandstone cliffs that feel otherworldly.
 The canyon begins wide and calm, dotted with quiet alcoves and sunlit ledges.
 But keep going… because around 2.5 miles in, the walls close in.
 The light fades.
 The magic intensifies.
 This is Wall Street—the most iconic stretch of the Narrows.